bokulich-lab/nf-ducken/README.md

 To skip processes through DADA2, if using pre-denoised feature tables and sequences:
 * `denoised_table`: Path to QIIME 2 artifact containing a denoised feature table
 * `denoised_seqs`: Path to QIIME 2 artifact containing denoised sequences corresponding with the above feature table

-### Bypassing parameter validation

-To bypass the automated parameter validation, the user should set `params.validate_parameters` to `"False"`. when issuing the execution command.

 ## Outputs